Le Zoar Vol.II 1922

 Description

 Le Zoar is the 1922 yearbook of Galena High School.
-It includes photos of administrators, teachers, and staff, as well as photos of students and student activities, and includes photos of upcoming grades.
+It includes photos of administrators, teachers, and staff, as well as photos of students engaged in student activities, and includes photos of upcoming grades.
 An advertising section appears at the end.

 Creator